Tauranga MP Simon Bridges, leader of the National Party

-Bridges condemned the Christchurch attacks and expressed condolences to the people of Canterbury.
+Bridges condemned the Christchurch attacks and expresses condolences to the people of Canterbury.

 Mitchell said on Twitter: "I'm in shock!
 This is not NZ?
 I'm lost for words!
 Armed gunmen shooting people in a mosque is sickening.
 My heart goes out to all the families affected by this horrific event."